 FAFSA School Code: 015310

-Know your financial aid!!
-All financial aid (grants, loans, and work-study) has specific requirements in order to maintain eligibility.
+Whether a grant, loan or work-study program, every type of financial aid has specific requirements in order to maintain eligibility.
 Generally, all grants, loans, and work-study awards require a 2.0 GPA and a minimum of half-time enrollment in a degree-seeking program unless otherwise stated.
-Note that scholarships will have different eligibility criteria.
+Note: Scholarships have different eligibility criteria.

-SCHOLARSHIPS These funds are merit or need based and are funded by private donors, academic departments, or the University.
-Most scholarships require a minimum of a 2.0 or better GPA and full-time enrollment.
+As with most scholarships for Chicago colleges and universities, these funds are funded by private donors, academic departments or the school.
+Based on need or merit, most scholarships require a minimum of a 2.0 or better GPA and full-time enrollment.
 If you expect to receive a scholarship from a private donor, please notify our office so your financial aid can be adjusted to reflect your anticipated scholarship.

 GRANTS These are federal, state or institutional funds awarded based on need.
 Most of these funds are limited and are awarded on a first-come, first-serve basis.
 These funds are considered “free money” and do not need to be repaid.
 Certain grants may have additional eligibility requirements.
 IF YOU DO NOT ATTEND FULL-TIME, AWARDS WILL BE PRO-RATED based on quarter-credit enrollment status.